DHRI-Curriculum/Dhrift-Homepage/about.md

 bodyClass: page-about
 ---

 Digital Humanities Resource Infrastructure for Teaching Technology (DHRIFT) is a platform and curriculum for teaching the digital humanities at local institutions.
 DHRIFT enables the ready creation of websites for workshops, institutes, and intensives.
-DHRIFT curriculum has been extensively tested in the classroom and has been used as the basis for workshops and classes at over 20 colleges and universities across the United States
+DHRIFT curriculum has been extensively tested in the classroom and has been used as the basis for workshops and classes at over 20 colleges and universities across the United States.

 ## DHRIFT highlights